Britain's FTSE extends gains as inflation holds steady; Next sinks

 By Helen Reid

+"The Bank of England was expecting inflation to peak at about 3 percent in October, but the fact it was only 2.6 percent in July might mean that will not be as high as previously thought," said Mike Bell, global market strategist at JP Morgan Asset Management.

+"Even if inflation had got stronger, I don't think that would be enough to make the Bank raise rates," he added, saying wage growth figures on Wednesday would help to give a read-out on the underlying health of the labour market.

-The newly merged asset manager Standard Life Aberdeen climbed again, the top FTSE gainer, after a double upgrade from Barclays to overweight from underweight.
+The newly merged asset manager Standard Life Aberdeen climbed again to be the top FTSE gainer, after a double upgrade from Barclays to overweight from underweight.

 "Deal synergies at 200 million pounds appear attractive and there is evidence to suggest that previous headwinds of outflows at GARS and Global Emerging Markets (GEM) at Aberdeen are receding," said Barclays analysts.

-"We expect program growth, as well as a new Typhoon [combat aircraft] order from Saudi Arabia, to cement the outlook for 2019/2020," they said, adding BAE had underperformed the FTSE 100 recently and now traded at a wider than usual discount to U.S. peers.
+"We expect program growth, as well as a new Typhoon (combat aircraft) order from Saudi Arabia, to cement the outlook for 2019/2020," it said, adding that BAE had underperformed the FTSE 100 recently and was now trading at a wider-than-usual discount to U.S. peers.

 Shire rose 1.8 percent after submitting an application for the marketing of a treatment for dry eye disease.

-Next fell to the bottom of the FTSE, down 3.4 percent after Berenberg downgraded its rating on the retailer to 'sell' from 'hold', citing the large number of retail outlets it has as a brake on its ability to invest.
+Next was down 3.4 percent after Berenberg downgraded its rating on the retailer to 'sell' from 'hold', citing the large number of retail outlets it has as a brake on its ability to invest.

 "While it was quick to recognise the online opportunity, it has failed to fully adapt its business model, instead focusing on short-term cash flow and profitability," said Berenberg analysts.